 Now, the Kawai ES8 features three notable piano sounds.
 The first is the Shigeru Kawai Concert Grand.
 The second is the Kawai EX Concert Grand.
 And the third is the Shigeru Kawai SK-5 Studio Grand (this is a slightly smaller grand the the previous two aforementioned pianos).

-Below, please take a moment to view some of the best selling digital pianos available on Amazon (and see how well they stack up to the pianos we discuss throughout this article).
+Below, please take a moment to view some of the best selling digital pianos available online (and see how well they stack up to the pianos we discuss throughout this article).

 Hammer Action and Keyboard Feel

 Perhaps just as important as the piano sound in a digital piano is the hammer action it utilizes.
 Because when we sit down to play, we want to get the closest feeling to a grand piano we can get.